microsoft/ignite-learning-paths/afun/afun95/README.md

 In this demo we will show how easy it is to create a new JavaScript Azure Function.
 We will do it from the Portal.

-- Switch to: Browser Tab - Portal Azure - Dashboard/ home
-- click the "+" sign on the top left corner and select Function App
+Navigate to the Azure Portal (portal.azure.com), and click the "+" sign on the top left corner, select **Function App**.
-- Fill the creation form
-    * **Resource Group**: create a new one
-    * **Hosting plan:** Consumption Plan.
-      > Explain the difference between *Consumption Plan* pay for the time you run vs. *App Service Plan* where it's a monthly fee because the resources are always there.. but can be share with other services (ex: other function, website)
-    * **Runtime:** Node.js
-    * ⚠ Don't click create show the script/ ARM template that could be generated...
-We will come back to this in the third demo.

-Just like on TV show you already have one created.

-- Switch to: Browser Tab - Portal Azure - Function App (with out any Functions)
-- Quick tour of the screen, very short... show the tag Platform feature mention there tons of information over there... but we don;t need it.
+> ⚠ Don't click create button this is just to see the few information we need to get started.

+See that you can create or use an existing **Resource Group**.
+You can select your type of **OS**, **Location**, **Runtime**, and how you **Consumption Plan**.
+Just like on TV shows, we already have an Azure Function App created.

+Open the Resource Group deployed previously (ex: AFUN95demo).
+Click on the Function App that contains the work 'function' (ex: afun95demo**function**66tmf).

-- Click the "+" beside Function to create a new Function
-- Mention there is many different ways to create Function, We will use VS Code in the next one, but right now let's do it In-Portal
-- click **In-Portal**, and the Continue button
+A Function App is like a container with multiple functions.
+Click the "**+**" beside Function to create our first Function.
+There is many different ways to create Function, but right now let's do it In-Portal; click **In-Portal**, and the **Continue** button.
+Click **More templates**

-- click More templates
-- show all template, briefly mention scenario where it could be use.
-- For this demo let's do an HTTP trigger, Click on HTTP trigger.
-- Rename HttpTrigger1, and change the *Authorization level* to `Anonymous`
+There is many different template, one of each occasion.
+For this demo let's do an HTTP trigger, Click on **HTTP trigger**.
+Change the name for `SimpleHttpTrigger`, and the *Authorization level* to `Anonymous`.

+> The name MUST be set to `SimpleHttpTrigger` for demo3 to be successful.

 - Examine the code... it's expecting a parameter name... return Hello
 - Let's test it In the portal
     * Expand the **Test** panel on the right